zhjtwx/BATNet/README.md

 | ./data/nii_10/case_20076 | 0.91093576|
 | ./data/nii_10/case_20195 | 0.04492249|

-If Input Type 1 (original CT image + lung mask) is used, BAT-Net will additionally save the segmented adipose mask in the same directory as the original image.
+If Input Type 1 (original CT image + lung mask) is used, BATNet will additionally save the segmented adipose mask in the same directory as the original image.
 Example output structure:
 ``` bash
 data/nii_10/